 How to begin your routine

 Instead of brushing your teeth without thinking about what you're doing, take your time and focus on the actions of your hand as you clean your teeth.
 Notice the muscles of your hand clench as you hold the toothbrush and the touch of the bristles of the brush on your gums.
-As you work, think only of what you're doing and let all other thoughts fade.
+As you brush, think only of what you're doing and let all other thoughts fade.

 Next, spend a few minutes in silence while you are still.
 Sit somewhere you won't be disturbed, shut your eyes, and place the palms of your hands on your thighs.
 Observe the warmth your hands create as it seeps into your body.
 After a minute or so, move your hands to your belly and repeat the exercise, shifting up in a short while to the top of your chest.